 4. Keep exhaust ducts clean

-If your hood uses extraction to refresh the air in your kitchen, then it’ll be connected to hole in a wall or window by an exhaust duct.
+If your hood uses extraction to refresh the air in your kitchen, then it’ll be connected to a hole in a wall or window by an exhaust duct.
 Grease and other material can build up in this duct over time, so it should be cleaned at least every six months.
 However, this can be a little tricky, so you may want to enlist the services of a professional.

 5. Keep the outer surfaces of your hood clean